PiyushMittl/java-TipsandTricks/java.md

 **ref:- book *book: Kathy Sierra, pg.
 105***
 </details>

-***Question 75:***
-private vs final methods.
+***75:***  private vs final methods.
 <details>
   <summary>Answer</summary>
-private method can not be accessed outside other class and due to which can not override do.
+`private` method can not be accessed outside other class and due to which can not `override` do.
-a final methid can be accessed as per its access modifier but can not be override.
+a `final` methid can be accessed as per its access modifier but can not be `override`.
 </details>

-***Question 76:***
+***76:***
-If a method is overridden but you use a polymorphic (supertype) reference to refer to the subtype object with the overriding method, the compiler assumes youâ€™re calling the supertype version of the method.
+If a method is overridden but you use a polymorphic (supertype) reference to refer to the subtype object with the overriding method, the compiler assumes you are calling the supertype version of the method.
 If the supertype version declares a checked exception, but the overriding subtype method does not, the compiler still thinks you are calling a method that declares an exception.
 ``` java
 class Animal {
 public void eat() throws Exception {